 Pão de Queijo | Brazil

 Pão de Queijo: Brazilian Cheese Bread (gluten/wheat-friendly).
 This brazilian cheesey bread is a soft dough filled with cheese and while you may not love the carbs, this one is gluten free!
 We call it healthy.
 It’s a great snack to have if you’re holding off for a late dinner, or just eating food and wine dishes for lunch.
 This one is also super kid-friendly.

 La Passion Martini Slushy | France

 La Passion Martini Slushy: Vodka, Grey Goose Le Citron Vodka, Cranberry and Passion Fruit Juice.
-This frozen pink drink is super sweet, and refreshing.
-Frankly, you won’t even know your drinking alcohol.
+This frozen pink drink is super sweet and refreshing.
+Frankly, you won’t even know you are drinking alcohol.
 Dangerous indeed.
 But super yummy.